Interview with Cara McCarty, American Design Curator and Curator Emerita at the Cooper Hewitt, Smithsonian Design Museum

 I have to credit my parents.
 Early on, my parents fostered independence.
 They wanted us to learn how to rely on ourselves and to be confident in ourselves, and not be dependent on validation from the outside.

 So who cares if you’re popular or not in school?
 It’s more important to know who you are and be able to rely on yourself.
-You develop into a more interesting individual and follow your interests.
+You develop into a more interesting individual and follow your passions.

 What roles do you think schools should play in fostering art education and appreciation?

-For instance, the artist Sheila Hicks never goes directly to a solution.
-If you are in a meeting with her and everybody thinks they’re about to decide on something, she’ll come in from left field and shake it up so that people are not always in their comfort zone.
+For instance, an artist I know never goes directly to a solution.
+If you are in a meeting with her and everybody thinks they’re about to decide on something, she’ll chime in from left field and shake up the discussion.
+It can take people out of their comfort zone, but it expands the thought process.
+She has made me a more insighful thinker, even at my age.

 How concerned are you about the impact from cuts in funding to the arts, particularly in schools?